AllMouthyKing/BIO-3027-Python-Assignment/README.md

 The text files contain gene summary information while the two pngs are heatmap images of the genes.

 It is advised to let the program go to completion.
+All Files in the folder Python_Assign should be left as is lest errors arise Can refer to Assignment.pdf for more information

 Created on Spyder ver 5.4.3